German metal recyclers displeased with regulatory landscape

 Photo courtesy of BDSV

-After a two-day October meeting of its membership in Munich, the Düsseldorf, Germany-based Federal Association of German Steel Recycling and Disposal Companies (BDSV) characterizes its sector as “pessimistic about the coming year,” adding the nation’s “excessive bureaucracy represents an obstacle to investment for many companies.”
+After a two-day October meeting of its membership in Munich, the Düsseldorf, Germany-based Federal Association of German Steel Recycling and Disposal Companies (BDSV) characterizes its sector as “pessimistic about the coming year,” adding that the nation’s “excessive bureaucracy represents an obstacle to investment for many companies.”

-According to BDSV, the German economy “has been stagnating and has been treading water since spring 2022.
-While the difficult situation in the construction industry led to a marked reduction in the inflow of scrap, steel consumers reduced their production because they were unable to identify buyers for their products.
-This has resulted in a noticeable reduction in production scrap.”
+"While the difficult situation in the construction industry led to a marked reduction in the inflow of scrap, steel consumers reduced their production because they were unable to identify buyers for their products," the group continues.
+"This has resulted in a noticeable reduction in production scrap.”

-With improved crude steel production in Germany came in increase in scrap consumption.
-Of the situation this year, BDSV writes, “Supply and demand remain balanced at a low level.
-In view of the lack of investment momentum in the German economy and the stuttering transformation of industry, the demand for scrap will not overwhelm the precarious supply.”
+“Supply and demand remain balanced at a low level," BDSV says.
+"In view of the lack of investment momentum in the German economy and the stuttering transformation of industry, the demand for scrap will not overwhelm the precarious supply.”

 Also at the two-day meeting, Germany-based consulting firm Fraunhofer IML made a presentation on the results of a study it conducted on scrap logistics.

-BDSV says regarding that study, “The aim is to shift more scrap transport from road to rail and make an additional contribution to reducing CO₂ emissions in steel production processes.”
+“The increased use of [multicar] trains between hubs and steel mills or seaports enables predictable and reliable transport," the group adds.
+“The aim is to shift more scrap transport from road to rail and make an additional contribution to reducing CO₂ emissions in steel production processes.”

-The trade group also is urging “the preservation” of existing metal recycling facility sites.
-“Since new permits are associated with high regulatory requirements, the preservation and use of existing areas for the processing of steel scrap is crucial to ensure the long-term competitiveness of the steel recycling industry,” states BDSV.
+“Since new permits are associated with high regulatory requirements, the preservation and use of existing areas for the processing of steel scrap is crucial to ensure the long-term competitiveness of the steel recycling industry,” BDSV says.

-It is one of the aspects in which BDSV, along with the Berlin-based Association of German Metal Traders and Recyclers (VDM), is “calling for an urgent adjustment of the environmental approval procedures in the steel and metal recycling industry.”
+It is one of the aspects in which BDSV, along with the Berlin-based Association of German Metal Traders and Recyclers (VDM), is calling for an "urgent" adjustment of the environmental approval procedures in the steel and metal recycling industry.
 The two associations are advocating for a “fast lane” for the approval of projects that reduce CO₂ emissions.

 “The transformation of the European Union to climate neutrality by 2050 as part of the ‘Green Deal’ poses enormous challenges that can only be overcome through significant investments and technological innovations,” BDSV and VDM stated in a letter to members of the Bundestag, Germany’s legislature.

-Add the associations, “But the increasing regulatory requirements are inhibiting companies’ willingness to invest.
+“But the increasing regulatory requirements are inhibiting companies’ willingness to invest.
 Approval procedures, which often take two years or more, lead to unsustainable cost increases and significantly affect the international competitiveness of the industry.”